home - Electricity

 It is a semi-matt surface with a polished marble effect.
 This design option will undoubtedly give the room nobility and aristocracy.

-Marseille wax
+Marseilles wax

 Such an unusual visual effect is obtained due to the addition of wax, which not only transforms the appearance of the entire coating and adds extra chic to it, but also improves its technical characteristics, for example, this finish can be used in rooms with a suspended level of humidity.